brentahrens1/opening-act-project2/README.md

 ![GitHub Logo](https://i.imgur.com/4a9bTma.jpg)

-**BIGGEST CHALLENGE -** Making the models work together.
+**BIGGEST CHALLENGE -** the authentication.
+Making the models work together.
 Writing code that performs a different function depending on which model is being used.

 **FUTURE PLANS -**
 * Add a playlist for each artist on the profiles.